arressaye/nodejs/public/kb/cryptoraggies/cryptoraggies-gen.md

     7. Raggie Rehoming Centre
         The Raggie Rehoming Centre forms the cornerstone of our circular economy.
 Much of our project utilities generat both $RAG and ADA income for the project, and a significant amount of ADA income comes from dust fee that goes with every $RAG transaction.
 We accumulate all the dust fee and use it to buy Raggies off the secondary market at "floor price", and list them at the Rehoming Centre for our community to "rehome" using $RAG, at a cost equivalent to just under the current floor price.
 This is made possible because $RAG is listed on CoinGecko, and we can use the CoinGecko API to get the live exchange rate between $RAG and ADA.

-What are the Policy IDs of CryptoRaggies collections? - CryptoRaggies (This is the OG collection of 10,000 NFTs minted under 2 policy IDs): - CryptoRaggies "S1" Policy ID: 9e3d7540365ebda2f15a55b15bda02f2ffe24ed3150a57a226714357 - CryptoRaggies "S2" Policy ID: 315c56fec9a9f03963d9ffe645e5efe385d5aee7f66bf6ebc84de3c3
+#What are the Policy IDs of CryptoRaggies collections?

+##CryptoRaggies (This is the OG collection of 10,000 NFTs minted under 2 policy IDs): - CryptoRaggies "S1" Policy ID: 9e3d7540365ebda2f15a55b15bda02f2ffe24ed3150a57a226714357 - CryptoRaggies "S2" Policy ID: 315c56fec9a9f03963d9ffe645e5efe385d5aee7f66bf6ebc84de3c3

-    - VIP Plushies (This is a special collection of tokens featuring plush toys some Raggies may have):
+##VIP Plushies (This is a special collection of tokens featuring plush toys some Raggies may have):
 Policy ID: 697cd745ab35d2ed95d05416686047a6b45a0541d7caa63cc73cc348

-    - Blockchain Games (a.k.a.
+##Blockchain Games (a.k.a.
 "Bloody Raggie".
 This is a special collection of Raggies minted in collaboration with Blockchain Games project):
 Policy ID: e12cb027e62541ee54e8f0a02bef732d6f310082d193190d15bd7bd8

-    - Collaborative Specials (This is a highly limited and coveted collection of Raggies, most of them minted as rewards for the winner of the cumulative 4-week RaggieRun "BlockOwls Special" leaderboard champion):
+##Collaborative Specials (This is a highly limited and coveted collection of Raggies, most of them minted as rewards for the winner of the cumulative 4-week RaggieRun "BlockOwls Special" leaderboard champion):
 Policy ID: 3d61e2f9c78766e6d2d1fa881eff3989450430d3b1928dff52030798

-    - Festive Specials (This collection contains special Raggies minted in commemoration or celebration of special events):
+##Festive Specials (This collection contains special Raggies minted in commemoration or celebration of special events):
 Policy ID: 67ab66169749e452d4813228d505ff6ff430baabe9ca69f1f317df15

-    - Collectibles (This collection contains some of our pure collectible NFTs, most famously "The Useless Raggie"):
+##Collectibles (This collection contains some of our pure collectible NFTs, most famously "The Useless Raggie"):
 Policy ID: e1553d6721cc147a672497d15ba1eecafb93dd27a6db3ffecb7e982d

-    - Game Shop Items (This collection contains items minted to be used with our games, such as RaggieRun):
+##Game Shop Items (This collection contains items minted to be used with our games, such as RaggieRun):
 Policy ID: 5bf224b6e90d79fcc79ed6833af5e284c1c7c510eedcd902f8660619

-What is the policy ID for RaggieCoin ($RAG)?
+#What is the policy ID for RaggieCoin ($RAG)?
 The policy ID for $RAG is ca942cb8bb5d1ef750766ded355f320880539111f10efa2b1a478ff9

-Why are there two policy IDs for CryptoRaggies NFTs?
+#Why are there two policy IDs for CryptoRaggies NFTs?
 There are two policies for Raggies because the collection did not finish minting by the time the original policy got locked.
 This is because the collection contains a total of 10,000 NFTs, and when we launched the project, we did not manage to gain the momentum to fully mint out the whole collection.
 The original policy locked before we could finish minting the collection, resulting in only 2,000 Raggies being minted under the first policy.
 It was decided that we should continue minting the remaining NFTs under a new policy, as Raggies are essentially access tokens into a full gaming ecosystem, limiting the supply to 2,000 is equivalent to limiting our maximum number of full users, which was seen as a poor strategy.
 Therefore a new policy was created and the remaining 8,000 Raggies were minted under this new policy.
 Although there are 2 policies for Raggies, all 10,000 Raggies are treated equally within our ecosystem.
 There is no difference between the two policies and they are seen as the same collection.

-Can Raggies be staked?
+#Can Raggies be staked?
 Yes!
 In fact we are one of the first projects on Cardano to implement a non-custodial staking system in which your NFTs do not need to leave your wallet to be staked!
 Our staking system is also unique in that we do not believe in "staking for the sake of staking".
 We have a staking programme that has a defined purpose - to enable the Free-to-Play system for RaggieRun and all our subsequent games.
 As Raggies also act as in-game avatars, or game accounts, holding a Raggie is essential to interact with our games.
 However we also want to enable non-Raggie holders to play and enjoy our ecosystem without any upfront investment.
 Hence we have created a Free-to-Play mechanism via staking.
 Raggie holders can stake their Raggies using our proprietary non-custodial staking system, and by doing so, they make their Raggies available to be picked by non-Raggie holders to use in order to play our games.
 In exchange, Raggie stakers earn a constant background rate of $RAG based on our 2-year vesting schedule, and whenever a Raggie is picked by a Free-to-Play player, 10% of their in-game score will be transferred to the staker's account in the form of XP.
 This XP can then be converted to $RAG using our web portal.
 In this way, we use a staking system to reward our holders, and to allow non-holders to participate in our ecosystem and generate value and rewards for all participants!

-How to stake my Raggies?
+#How to stake my Raggies?
 In order to stake your Raggies, you will need to visit RaggieWorld at https://raggie.world.
 From there, connect your wallet using the wallet connector button.
 Once your wallet is connected, you'll be able to access our full ecosystem.
 The staking interface can be accessed by clicking the "steal" image on the wall inside RaggieWorld.
 Alternatively, you can open the "Toy Box" toolbar at the bottom and choose the "Stake & Harvest" option.
 From there, simply click "Stake All My Raggies", follow the on-screen instructions, and you're all set!

-How do I convert my XP to $RAG?
+#How do I convert my XP to $RAG?
 You can easily convert your XP to $RAG by visiting our website https://cryptoraggies.io.
 Navigate to Member Zone using the side navigation panel, then head over to Manage Account.
 Ensure your wallet is connected to the site by using the wallet connection button at the top right.
 Once your wallet is connected, scroll down on the page and you will see the section showing XP Summary.
 This is the amount of XP you have accrued on your account.
 In order to convert this XP into $RAG, click the "Convert to $RAG" button under the "XP -> $RAG" section.
 The current exchange rate is 100 XP: 1 $RAG.
 Once you have entered the amount of XP you wish to convert, sign the transaction and you will receive your $RAG in a few minutes.

+#What is the CryptoRaggies community like?
+The community is a group of fun-loving individuals who enjoy a peaceful chat and share a common interest in cute adorable ragdoll cats.
+We hang out mostly on Discord and we have a dedicated team of moderators who consistently help to ensure that the community experience is fun and safe for everyone.

+#Who are the moderators?
+##Rag Queen Derp Machine
+##kiwicow
+##PerfectLemon
+##Carl
+##Optimal Store (a.k.a Opti) - Optimal has served the community as a mod for a long time but has now left the role.
+He is still a cherished member of the community.
+He loves NFTs and Cardano memes.
+Drinks coffee every morning.
+Forever fan of Crypto Raggies.
+Taking over crypto one post at a time.